ChiFrontEnd/CodeArcade_Studio/Hangman/README.md

-# 🧩 Maze Escape
+# 🎮 Hangman Game

-Maze Escape is a browser-based puzzle game built with **HTML, CSS, and JavaScript**.
+Hangman game is a browser-based puzzle game built with **HTML, CSS, and JavaScript**.
 Your mission: guide the player 😊 through a procedurally generated maze and reach the 🏠 house.
 Each level gets progressively larger and more challenging, testing your logic and patience.